podemos-info/census/docs/api-person.md

 # Census API: People

 ## Qualified identifiers
 :information_source: A person qualified identifier is built joining its numeric identifier and the system name with an at sign (@).
 For example, a person could be identified with the qualified identifier `123@census`, and also with `126@decidim`.
+Also, an identifier by document ID could be used, in the form `1R@document_id`.
 Census API always identify people using its qualified identifier to avoid mixing-up when working with numeric identifiers only.

 ## Person registration
 :round_pushpin: Creates a registration procedure for a person.